OGStudio/openscenegraph-cross-platform-guide/1.4.InstallUnderMacOS/README.md

   ![Screenshot](readme/f561.png)

-  By default, OpenSceneGraph libraries will be installed into `/usr/local/lib`, which is not where libraries usually reside.
+  By default, OpenSceneGraph libraries are installed into `/usr/local/lib`, which is not where libraries usually reside.

   However, macOS El Capitan is aware of `/usr/local/lib` location, so we don't